anetczuk/LinakDeskApp/README.md

 Before first run there is few things to configure.
 All steps can be run by calling `configure_all.sh` script.

-If for any reason script fails then go through following steps.
+If the script fails for any reason then go through steps described in subsections below.

 ### Required libraries